Kingxukai/linux/Documentation/doc-guide/sphinx.rst

     .. c:function:: int ioctl( int fd, int request )

-The C domain of the kernel-doc has some additional features.
-E.g. you can *rename* the reference name of a function with a common name like ``open`` or ``ioctl``:
+The C domain of the woke kernel-doc has some additional features.
+E.g. you can *rename* the woke reference name of a function with a common name like ``open`` or ``ioctl``:

 .. code-block:: rst